rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 a smaller and simpler API.

 In previous versions of Liferay, the Message Bus was embedded in Liferay's core.
 It has now been completely modularized and decoupled.
 This means it can now be used as a standalone messaging utility.

 The Message Bus consists of four OSGi modules:

-- `messaging-api`: provides an API that's intended for use by Message Bus clients.
+- `messaging-api`: The `messaging-api` module provides an API that's intended for use by Message Bus clients.
-- `messaging-spi`: provides an SPI (service provider interface) that's intended for use by Message Bus implementers (a.k.a.
+- `messaging-spi`: The `messaging-spi` module provides an SPI (service provider interface) that's intended for use by Message Bus implementers (a.k.a.
 Message Bus providers).
-- `messaging-impl`: uses the `messaging-spi` module to provide a complete implementation of all the services required to satisfy the contracts promised by the `messaging-api` module.
+- `messaging-impl`: The `messaging-impl` module uses the `messaging-spi` module to provide a complete implementation of all the services required to satisfy the contracts promised by the `messaging-api` module.
-- `messaging-test`: contains integration tests that launch an OSGi runtime, install the `messaging-api`, `messaging-spi`, and `messaging-impl` modules, exercise every method of each class in the `messaging-api` module, and compare the expected results to the actual results.
+- `messaging-test`: The `messaging-test` module contains integration tests that launch an OSGi runtime, install the `messaging-api`, `messaging-spi`, and `messaging-impl` modules, exercise every method of each class in the `messaging-api` module, and compare the expected results to the actual results.

+Next, let's look at the basic concepts and architecture of the Message Bus system.

 ## Concepts

-Let's look at the basic concepts and architecture of the Message Bus system.
+To use the Message Bus, you should understand these Message Bus concepts.

-*Note:* The term 'Message Bus' can be used either as *(1)* a general term for Liferay's messaging utility or *(2)* as a specific software component in Liferay's messaging utility.
+*Note:* The term 'Message Bus' can be used either as (1) a general term for Liferay's messaging utility or (2) as a specific software component in Liferay's messaging utility.
 Below, we use the term in the second sense.

-To use the Message Bus, you should understand the following concepts.

 - **Message Bus:** Manages the sending of messages and the destinations to which they are sent